VinGarcia/go-benchmarks/README.md

 ok  	github.com/vingarcia/go-benchmarks	24.823s
 ```

-## What is the fasted way to work with a Matrix in Golang?
+## What is the fastest way to work with a Matrix in Golang?

 When creating matrixes I've seen some people using a single big array to represent
 matrixes supposedly for performance reasons.
 So I decided to put that to proof.